Integrating the Healthcare Enterprise

 A consumer system may query the PIX Manager to receive a list of identifiers which are cross-referenced with the identifier specified in the query.
 In this way the PCP office can discover the identifier used by the specialist’s system and thus can communicate with that system using a known patient identifier.

 A primary use of the PIX Profile is to enable document consumers and document sources using the XDS Profile to find the patient’s identifier in that XDS Affinity Domain Patient Identifier Domain (XAD-PID).
 Centralized Discovery and Retrieve are described above in Section 3.2.
-The PIX Profile can be used for Cross-Community if the communities are willing to have a centralized patient cross-reference

 5.2 Patient Demographics Query (PDQ)

 Demographics (information describing the patient in general) are used to help identify the patient.
-With information on dates of birth and sex, information about Leslie Ramsi, a male born on May-2-1968, can be distinguished from that of Leslie Ramsi, a female born on July-23-1987.
+With information on dates of birth and gender, information about Leslie Ramsi, a male born on May-2-1968, can be distinguished from that of Leslie Ramsi, a female born on July-23-1987.

 A typical use of PDQ is to discover the patient's XDS Affinity Domain Patient ID.
 Imagine that Justin McCarthy heads to the local public health department for a vaccination.
 The public health department's clinical system does not assign local patient identifiers and thus cannot use the PIX Profile to discover Justin's XDS Affinity Domain Patient ID (a required element for the XDS transactions described above).
 The public health department can use PDQ to find matches for Justin and will receive Justin's XDS Affinity Domain Patient ID as part of the demographics returned.
 With the knowledge of Justin's XDS Affinity Domain Patient ID, the public health department can now publish his vaccination record to the community via the XDS Profile.